Ready to mix your creative talents with a money-making endeavor? Great news! Here’s the definitive guide on how to start a gift basket business.

 - Pricing your gift baskets too low

-- Melting products due to warm temperature
+- Products that melt due to warm temperatures

 - Suspicious boss and co-workers who know you’re starting a business

 More problems can and will occur depending on the situation.
 It can be daunting, and if you don’t have someone to speak with about the challenges (as well as the success), you might take the wrong action or think you made the wrong decision to make and sell gift baskets.

 The bottom line is that you’re not alone with those thoughts.
 Every entrepreneur, whether a gift basket designer or a person in a different profession, goes through this turmoil.
 So did I.

 What do you do when this happens?
 In most cases, it’s simple.
 You back away.
 Shut the design space door, leave the area, and do something else for at least one hour.
 Take a walk, make hot tea, put your feet up, meditate, or perform another process that’s calming.
 You don’t want to compound the situation by making a hasty decision.

 I find that when I walk away and try to not think about the dilemma, the right answer arrives.
 At this point I’m calm and can process the remedy.
 There’s never been a time when pausing and thinking did not deliver a resolution.
 My money is on this technique to work for you, too.

 Be strong in the tough times.
 It will make you a smart, successful, and profitable gift basket designer.